JakeC007/JakeC007.github.io/_posts/2020-12-15-some-code-R-intro.md

 Swarthmore <- 1864
 ```

 As you can see, you only have to follow the direction of the arrow to see what is getting stored where.
+As an added bonus, in RStudio the shortcut to create an assignment operator is the key combination of `ALT` + `-`.